Financial-Times/x-dash/components/x-teaser-timeline/readme.md

 `items`              | Array           | (Mandatory) Array of objects, in Teaser format, representating content items to render.
 The items should be in newest-first order.
 `timezoneOffset`     | Number          | (Defaults using runtime clock) Minutes to offset item publish times in order to display in user's timezone.
 Negative means ahead of UTC.
 `localTodayDate`     | String          | (Defaults using runtime clock) ISO format YYYY-MM-DD representating today's date in the user's timezone.
 `latestItemsTime`    | String          | ISO time (HH:mm:ss).
-If provided, will be used in combination with `localTodayDate` to render today's items into separate "Latest" and "Earlier" groups
+If provided, will be used in combination with `localTodayDate` to render today's items into separate "Latest" and "Earlier" groups.
-`itemCustomSlot`     | JSX or function | A JSX child or function for rendering custom content for each item.
-This is likely to be for things like an x-article-save-button.
+`showSaveButtons`    | Boolean         | (Default to true).
+Option to hide x-article-save-buttons if they are not needed.
+Those buttons will get their saved/unsaved state from a `saved` property of the content item.

 Example: